 Long-term exposure to high levels of radon in air may lead to the development of lung cancer.
 The EPA has set an Action Level of 4 picocuries per liter (pCi/L, a measure of radioactivity) for radon in air.
 Studies have shown that approximately 10,000 pCi/L of radon in water will normally produce a concentration of about 1 pCi/L in air.
 In most cases radon entering the home through tap water is a small source of all the radon in indoor air and therefore constitutes a low risk of exposure.
-Although the EPA has not yet set a standard for radon in water, the Water Department has performed voluntary monitoring for radon in its groundwater supplies.
-The radon levels in 1999 ranged from 37 to 1481 pCi/L. If you are concerned about radon in your home, test the air.
+The radon levels in Manchester groundwater have been found to be far below 10,000 pCi/L. If you are concerned about radon in your home, test the air.
 For more information contact the Connecticut Department of Health at 860-509-7367 or the National Radon Hotline at 1-800-767-7236.